PennLINC/xcp_d/docs/generalworkflow.rst

    For more information about confound regresssors selection, please refer to `Ciric et. al. 2017`_

    After the selection of confound regressors, the respiratory effects can optionally be filtered out from the motion estimates with band-stop filter to improve fMRI data quality.
 Please refer to `Fair et. al. 2020`_ for more information.
-These band-stop parameters are age specific (see table below) and can  be added to the command line arguments (see `Usage`_ ).
+These band-stop parameters are age specific (see table below) and can  be added to the command line arguments (see :ref:`Running XCP-D:Command Structure`).

    .. list-table:: Respiratory Filter